apache/sedona/docs/setup/emr.md

 sudo python3 -m pip install attrs matplotlib descartes apache-sedona=={{ sedona.current_version }}
 ```

-When you create a EMR cluster, in the `bootstrap action`, specify the location of this script.
+When you create an EMR cluster, in the `bootstrap action`, specify the location of this script.

 ## Add software configuration

-When you create a EMR cluster, in the software configuration, add the following content:
+When you create an EMR cluster, in the software configuration, add the following content:

 ```bash
 [